JohnTwenty/Magma/README.md

 ### External
 First, as every project these days, we have some annoying external dependencies in the External folder.
 The most important is [SDL2](https://github.com/libsdl-org/SDL/tree/SDL2).
 Because I use an ancient version of SDL and cannot be bothered to upgrade, I put a binary distro here just in case they stop hosting old distros and so you don't have to build this relatively large project from source.
 I also have the [SDL Image](https://github.com/libsdl-org/SDL_image) library taken care of in the same way for the same reasons.
 SDL and SDL Image are used to abstract some basic and uninteresting operating system / GUI capabilities in a portable way.

-[NVIDIA PhysX SDK](https://github.com/NVIDIA-Omniverse/PhysX.git): I was planning to add a PhysX simulation example from the beginning but for some reason but never got around to it.
-I am however already stealing the 3D linear algebra and basic type system from PhysX which makes this dependency necessary.
-I am only using the PhysX headers and not any of their libraries, so you just need to clone down PhysX into the respective directory, you don't actually need to build it.
-I provided a handy batch file for cloning it.
-Unfortunately the NVIDIA PhysX team decided to drop support for 32 bit builds which in turn breaks Magma's otherwise amazing 32 bit support.
+[NVIDIA PhysX SDK](https://github.com/NVIDIA-Omniverse/PhysX.git): I use PhysX simulation, so you need to clone down PhysX into the respective directory, and build it.
+I provided a handy batch file for cloning it, and another one for moving the PhysX (and SDL) DLLs after the PhysX build into the correct places next to the Magma executables.

 [Texture Atlas](https://github.com/JohnnyonFlame/texture-atlas.git): A very simple 2D texture atlas library I found and used to write a 3D texture atlas.
 Also cloned by the batch file.

 ## Compiler
-I provide Visual Studio 2019 and 2022 solution and project files.
+I provide Visual Studio 2022 solution and project files.
 After you clone the two above outstanding dependencies you should just be able to open one of the solution files in a free community edition of Visual Studio and hit build.
 You want to use Debug or Release for the 64 bit configuration.
-As I said above, the 32 bit version won't build any longer because of silly 64-bit only PhysX.

 ## Bin
 The bin directory has all the stuff that gets executed or simply read at runtime.
 We have the following subdirectories here: